SanderMertens/flecs/Manual.md

 }
 ```

 This macro requires the `rows` parameter, to get access to the matched entities, the type of the component (`Position`) a name for the variable which will point to the component array (`position`) and the column index (`1`).
 Note how the column index starts counting from `1`.
 This is because column index `0` is reserved for the column that stores the _entity identifiers_.
-More on that later.

 Now the system logic can be written, by using the `position` and `velocity` variables.
 Because they point to arrays of the component types (`Position`, `Velocity`) the application can simply use them as C arrays, like so: